DeviationTX/deviation-manual/source/ch_protocols.rst

 |mod-install-link|

+The SLT protocol supports up to 6 channels, and only supports auto-binding.
+The fixed ID can be used, but does not prevent auto-binding during power-on.

 Protocol: \*HiSky
 -----------------
 The HiSky protocol is used to control HiSky brand models along with the WLToys v922 v955 models. |nrf24l01-note|

 |mod-install-link|

+The HiSky protocol supports up to 7 channels, does not support auto-binding.
+If Fixed ID is set to None, a transmitter-specific ID is used instead.
+It is necessary to manually bind each model before the first use.

 Protocol: \*YD717
 -----------------